ARM-software/arm-trusted-firmware/docs/firmware-design.rst

 -  If the BL1 dynamic configuration file, ``TB_FW_CONFIG``, is available, then load it to the platform defined address and make it available to BL2 via ``arg0``.
+-  Configure the system timer and program the `CNTFRQ_EL0` for use by NS-BL1U and NS-BL2U firmware update images.

 Firmware Update detection and execution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^